Supersymmetric quantum mechanics from wrapped D4-branes: Supersymmetric quantum mechanics from gauged supergravity

 We will perform topological twists by turning on gauge fields ${A_\mu}^{ij}$ associated with compact residual symmetries that are subgroups of the $CSO(p,q,4-p-q)$ factor and truncate out all the gauge fields $A_{\mu,i}$.
 Moreover, since gaugings in $\overline{\mathbf{40}}^{-1}$ representation are purely electric, the three-forms $C_{\mu\nu\rho, A}$ and the magnetic two-forms ${B_{\mu\nu}}^m$ do not appear in the Lagrangian. \\ As in the previous section, the gauge fields arising from the topological twist on a four-manifold usually lead to a non-vanishing term in the Bianchi identity \eqref{DefBianchi2} of the form $(\Gamma_m)_{AB}\mathbb{T}^{A}_{i_1i_2}\mathbb{T}^{B}_{i_3i_4}{\mathcal{H}_{[\mu\nu}}^{i_1i_2}{\mathcal{H}_{\rho\sigma]}}^{i_3i_4}$.
 However, unlike the case of $CSO(p,q,5-p-q)$ gauge group, there are no magnetic two-form fields ${B_{\mu\nu}}^m$ to cancel this term in such a way that the Bianchi identity is satisfied.
 On the other hand, the Bianchi identity could be recovered by turning on the electric two-form fields $B_{\mu\nu,m}$ to make

-However, we are not able to find a consistent set of BPS equations with non-vanishing two-form fields.
+However, we are not able to find a consistent set of BPS equations with non-vanishing three-form field strengths.
 Therefore, in this section, we will set all the tensor fields to zero namely

 and solve the problematic Bianchi identity by requiring the term $(\Gamma_m)_{AB}\mathbb{T}^{A}_{i_1i_2}\mathbb{T}^{B}_{i_3i_4}{\mathcal{H}_{[\mu\nu}}^{i_1i_2}{\mathcal{H}_{\rho\sigma]}}^{i_3i_4}$ to vanish identically.
 This condition is rather restrictive.
 In particular, a topological twist on a Riemannian four-manifold $\Sigma_k^4$ by turning on $SO(4)$ gauge fields is not possible.
 In the following analysis, we will then consider topological twists only on four-dimensional manifolds given by a product of two Riemann surfaces $\Sigma_{k_1}^2\times \Sigma_{k_2}^2$ and a Kahler four-cycle $K_k^4$ in this section.